 The Big Bang Theory's Johnny Galecki is also set to reprise his role as David Healy, Darlene's husband.
 According to Entertainment Tonight, he'll film his episode on Friday.
 Barr tweeted her excitement, saying, "We have got our Johnny Galecki back on 'Roseanne' this episode - what a joy to work with such a deeply empathetic actor.
 Very moving 4 all of us. #JOY."

-New additions to the cast include Shameless star Emma Kenney as Harris Conner (Sara and David's daughter), as well as a few other young actors to play kids on the show.
+New additions to the cast include Shameless star Emma Kenney as Harris Conner (Darlene and David's daughter), as well as a few other young actors to play kids on the show.

 The Production Team